dgendill/purescript-node-fs-aff-extra/generated-docs/Node/FS/Aff/Extra.md

 ## Module Node.FS.Aff.Extra

-This module defines some additional functions not included in Node.FS.Aff and uses newtype wrappers for FilePath arguments, e.g. instead of `copyFile "file" "file2"` we use `copyFile (From "file") (To "file2")`.
+This module defines some additional functions not included in Node.FS.Aff and uses newtype wrappers from `Node.FS.Aff.Extra.Types` to wrap FilePath arguments, e.g. instead of `copyFile "file" "file2"` we use `copyFile (From "file") (To "file2")`.
-See Node.FS.Aff.Extra.Simple for functions don't require newtype wrappers.
+See `Node.FS.Aff.Extra.Simple` for functions don't require the newtype wrappers.

 #### `writeTextFile`